 Install Custom ROM, Root your device

-Before we begin note that this method is not recommended to anyone but a power user.
-With the user installing a custom ROM that is lighter and less resource intensive than the manufacturer customized UI and firmware often the issue of a slow Android device is resolved.
+We begin to note that this method is not recommended to anyone.
+With the user installing a custom ROM that is lighter and less resource-intensive.
+The manufacturer customized UI and firmware often the issue of a slow Android device is resolved.

-This method is kinda the same as installing a third party app launcher, but with a much wider effect, because it replaces all the software found on the Android device.
+This method is kinda the same as installing a third-party app launcher.
+It is with a much wider effect.
+All because it replaces all the software found on the Android device.

-One of the best is of course the XDA Developers Forum, and it is recommended that you read all the instructions and discussion about the specific custom ROM and their particular ROM before proceeding.
-You can also find some easy installation and walkthrough tools for ROMs on the CyanogenMod’s website.
+One of the best is, of course, the XDA Developers Forum.
+It is recommended that you read all the instructions and discussion about the specific custom ROM.
+Also, their particular ROM before proceeding.
+You can also find some easy installation and walkthrough tools.
+Apps for ROMs on the CyanogenMod’s website.

 Some rumors claim that Google has managed to fix this issue in Android 4.
-Or newer version, however for those of you who still run older Android version, there is a solution which will enable you to issue TRIM command to the SSD.
+Or newer version, however for those of you who still run older Android versions, there is a solution that will enable you to issue a TRIM command to the SSD.

-In order to do so, you will be required to root your Smartphone and install Lag Fix from the play store.
-However, I will say it one more time, rooting smartphones is very complicated task and it is recommended that you take extra caution.
+In order to do so, you will be required to root your Smartphone.
+Then install Lag Fix from the play store.
+However, I will say it one more time, rooting smartphones is a very complicated task.
+It is recommended that you take extra caution.

-If you have new ideas or methods that may our users may find them useful keep us updated in the comment section.
+If you have new ideas or methods that our users may find useful keep us updated in the comment section.